ClickHouse/clickhouse-docs/docs/en/cloud/security/aws-privatelink.md

 ## Obtain AWS Service Name for Private Link

-Please create API key using [doc](https://clickhouse.com/docs/en/cloud/manage/openapi) or use existing one.
+Before you get started, you'll need an API key.
+You can [create a new key](https://clickhouse.com/docs/en/cloud/manage/openapi), or use existing one.

 ### REST API